AugieNY/data_on_fire/README.md

 ### Sketch of ML file:

-1. Encode and label variables
+1. Encode and label variables.
-2. Determine which variable we’re trying to predict (Y dependent variable, X independent variables)
+2. Determine which variable we’re trying to predict (Y dependent variable, X independent variables).
-3. Split the variables into train set and test set (Stratify and Scale data*)
+3. Split the variables into train set and test set (Stratify data).
-4. Initialize and train model
+4. Initialize and train model.
-5. Test model and predict
+5. Test model and predict.
-6. Assess performance of results (accuracy_score*)
+6. Assess performance of results (accuracy_score*).

 ### Results

 First model to be evaluated is the Logistic Regression model.
 This model resulted in an accuracy score of ~0.61, which can be seen in the confusion matrix as many failed attempts in predicting the results right.
-From the imbalanced report, the f1 score shows that for 'Existing Customers' the predictions have good accuracy, on the other hand, the model failed to predict  'Attrited Customer' (reflected in low overall scores).
+From the imbalanced report, the f1 score shows that for 'Existing Customers' the predictions have good accuracy, on the other hand, the model failed to predict  'Attrited Customer' (reflected in low overall scores in Imbalanced Accuracyr report, see following pictures).

 **Confusion Matrix**